-Christmas is coming!
-Have a hiking fanatic in your inner circle?
+Have a hiking fanatic in your inner circle you want to find the perfect birthday gift for?
 We’ve put together an awesome gift guide for you to surprise your outdoorsmen and hiking enthusiast friends and family.
 There’s all sorts of gear here that’s bound to get the hikers in your life seriously excited!
 Whether your favorite hiker needs boots, camping gear, or even a new backpack, we’ve got you covered with some great products to choose from.
-Make sure to check out our holiday gift lists for fishermen, hunters and survivalists too if you’re shopping for a versatile outdoorsman who does more than just hike.
-You’ll be impressed with some of the outrageous deals we’ve tracked down for this gift list — think it through and be a holiday hero this Christmas!
+Make sure to check out our other gift lists for fishermen, hunters and survivalists too if you’re shopping for a versatile outdoorsman who does more than just hike.
+You’ll be impressed with some of the outrageous deals we’ve tracked down for this gift list — make this one a birthday to remember!

 1. Kelty Redwing 50L Backpack